Real Name | Dominika Cibulkova |

 - Dominika Cibulkova's birth date is 1989-3-9

-- How old is Dominika Cibulkova?
+- What is Dominika Cibulkova's age?
 Dominika Cibulkova is 35 years old

 - Dominika Cibulkova is currently Single

-- Which school did Dominika Cibulkova go to?
-Dominika Cibulkova attended Súkromná stredná športová škola v Trenčianskych Tepliciach
+- Where did Dominika Cibulkova go to school?
+Dominika Cibulkova is a graduate of Súkromná stredná športová škola v Trenčianskych Tepliciach

 - Dominika Cibulkova has None kids